violetSaathoff/Hashiwokakero/README.md

           X                 ||             X                 ||             X |
             2 - 3 - O       ||               2 = 3 - F       ||               2 - 3 = T

- In this circuit, the data from X will propagate upwards when the input is true, and to the right when the input is false (also, note that the output is equal to the input).
+In this circuit, the data from X will propagate to the right when the input is false (middle panel), and upwards when the input is true (right panel).
+Also, note that the input is not destroyed in this process.
+(Side note: the switch block, the cage, the inputs/outputs, and the terminator can be used to create any arbitrary logical function within my framework!
+That being said, the Fake XOR makes some tasks much easier.)

- The easiest circuit where this is useful is a wire splitter.
+The easiest circuit where the switch block is useful is a wire splitter.
 The basic building block of the wire splitter is:

           2 --- 3 - O       ||             2 === 3 - F       ||             2 --- 3 = T
     I - 2   1               ||       F - 2 - 1               ||       T = 2 | 1